Basil (Ocimum basilicum) must be one of the most popular herbs and it’s very easy to grow.

 Basil goes wonderfully with tomatoes and one of my favourite ways to serve them is to roast a couple of dozen cherry tomatoes in some rapeseed oil with a little crushed garlic for about 20 minutes or until the tomatoes are soft and slightly blackened.
 Take out of the oven, add a large handful of fresh basil leaves and stir everything together.
 The heat from the tomatoes will soften the basil leaves.
 Drizzle two tablespoons of olive oil and a tablespoon of balsamic vinegar over the tomatoes then serve warm or cold.

-Besides being used in cooking, basil leaves are supposed to repel mosquitos simply by crushing a leaf and rubbing on the skin.
+- Besides being used in cooking, basil leaves are supposed to repel mosquitoes simply by crushing a leaf and rubbing on the skin.